jsa-aerial/js-local-bam/README.md

 Basic user level API.
 There are two 'object' types with
 constructors:

+---
-readBaiFile which takes a bam index (bai) filespec and initializes a bai reader.
-Provides methods
+`readBaiFile` which takes a bam index (bai) filespec and initializes a bai reader.
+Synopsis:
+---

-  * getIndex - builds the index information
+  * `getIndex` - builds the index information
-  * bin2Ranges - returns the chunk information for a [ref binid]
+  * `bin2Ranges` - returns the chunk information for a [ref binid]
-  * bin2Beg - returns first chunk of bin
+  * `bin2Beg` - returns first chunk of bin
-  * bin2End - returns last chunk of bin
+  * `bin2End` - returns last chunk of bin
-  * getChunks - returns all chunks for bins covering region in ref
+  * `getChunks` - returns all chunks for bins covering region in ref

 Details below

+---
-readBinaryBAM which takes a bai filespec and a BGZF BAM filespec initializes a bai reader and builds binary BAM reader.
-Provides methods
+`readBinaryBAM` which takes a bai filespec and a BGZF BAM filespec initializes a bai reader and builds binary BAM reader.
+Synopsis:
+---

-  * bamFront - obtain and return the bam front material:
+  * `bamFront` - obtain and return the bam front material:
     - the header
     - the reference list

-  * refName2Index - takes a string reference name and returns its list index
+  * `refName2Index` - takes a string reference name and returns its list index

-  * refsWithReads - returns a vector of all the listed references which have actual read data
+  * `refsWithReads` - returns a vector of all the listed references which have actual read data

-  * getAlnUbas - Obtains unsigned byte arrays (UBAs) for a set of alignments associated with a ref and region
+  * `getAlnUbas` - Obtains unsigned byte arrays (UBAs) for a set of alignments associated with a ref and region

-  * getAlns - obtains alignment information, in either text or binary format, for a ref and region.
+  * `getAlns` - obtains alignment information, in either text or binary format, for a ref and region.
 The binary format is for lower level functions constructing new bam file chunks (typically from a sampling)

-  * region2BAM - takes a region map defining a reference and region and builds a vector of bgzf blocks covering the alignment data.
+  * `region2BAM` - takes a region map defining a reference and region and builds a vector of bgzf blocks covering the alignment data.

-  * regions2BAM - takes a vector of region maps and for each invokes region2BAM, returning the resulting vector of vectors of bam chunks
+  * `regions2BAM` - takes a vector of region maps and for each invokes region2BAM, returning the resulting vector of vectors of bam chunks

-  * throttledRegions2BAM - like regsion2BAM, but builds a
+  * `throttledRegions2BAM` - like regsion2BAM, but builds a
     continuation that controls the stepping process and passes it to user cbfn for control along with bam data

-  * getChunks - returns all chunks covered by region
+  * `getChunks` - returns all chunks covered by region

 Details below